Best Ways to Groom Long-Haired Cats and Remove Tangles

 One way to combat this when you don't have time to do a full bath is to use pet wipes on the problem areas.
 Pet wipes in combination with brushing can help to eliminate the tangles before they get to be too much and can't be untangled.

-Use the pet wipe the way you would any other wipe like you might use for a baby.
+Use the pet wipe the way you would any other wipe as you might use for a baby.
 Clean the dirty or tangled area thoroughly.
 Regular cleaning of the cat's hindquarters may eliminate issues caused by litterbox residue.

 Keeping a pair of scissors handy is a good idea for when there is no other way to remove the tangles.
 If it does not look too bad you can trim all the problem areas of fur.
 But this may affect your cat's appearance and keeping a cat still with sharp scissors can be hard.

-If your cat is going outdoors, you might want to consider making it an indoor only cat.
+If your cat is going outdoors, you might want to consider making it an indoor-only cat.
 Not only will their fur be less tangled but they will also be less likely to encounter a host of other problems including diseases, dangerous animals and dangerous humans.

 Which area gets the most tangled on your cat?